williamhoos/testrepo/docs/source/architecture.rst

 The administration component of PEER is used by properly authorized and authenticated users to create and manage participant portals, as well as (to the extent permitted by each participant's privacy preference setttings) to discover, view and export data that is acquired through the operation of such portals.

-As illustrated above, the administration component of PEER is comprised of five functional areas:
+As illustrated above, the administration component of PEER is comprised of the five functional areas shown in green in the above illustration.
+These include:

   * Portal administration
   * Account management